muhammadalvarokhikman/muhammadalvarokhikman/README.md

-# 💫 About Me:
+# 🤖 Hey ML folks!:
-Hello, I'm Alvaro, focused on machine learning with a passion for building intelligent models to solve real-world problems and uncover meaningful insights from data.
+I'm Alvaro, focused on machine learning with a passion for building intelligent models to solve real-world problems and uncover meaningful insights from data.
 I specialize in designing, training, and deploying solutions that simplify complexity, drive innovation, and create impactful results. <br><br>Let’s connect and shape the future with machine learning!

 ## 🌐 Socials: